 How to watch the Women's World Cup 2023: Full broadcast schedule, streaming info and more

-Soccer fans, get the jerseys ready and the coffee brewing, it’s time for the 2023 Women’s World Cup.
-The US Women’s National Team (USWNT) took home the World Cup trophy back in 2019, and in 2015, so it’s no surprise that US audiences are ready to set their alarms for some awkward start times and tune into all the soccer action at the Women’s World Cup in Australia and New Zealand.
-With 32 teams playing 64 games, there’s a lot to follow on the field.
+Soccer fans, get the jerseys ready and the coffee brewing, it’s time for the Round of 16 at the 2023 Women’s World Cup.
+The US Women’s National Team (USWNT) took home the World Cup trophy back in 2019, and in 2015, so it’s no surprise that despite their troubled tournament so far, Team USA remains the the second-favorite to win the entire World Cup again this year.
+Ready to set your alarm for some awkward start times and tune into all the action on the field at the Women’s World Cup in Australia and New Zealand?
 Here’s everything you need to know about where to watch the Women’s World cup, the full Women’s World Cup schedule, where to stream World Cup games and more.

 How to watch the Women's World Cup in the US: